lcpz/awesome-copycats/README.rst

 - Autohide widgets (*tell me only when you have to*)
 - Autostart applications
-- Fast MPD and volume shortcuts (first time you see this trick in Awesome)
+- Fast MPD and volume shortcuts (first time this trick has been used in Awesome)
-- Other shortcuts for copying to the clipboard (goodbye clipboard managers!), toggle wiboxes, widgets popups, screenshots capture, moving and magnifying clients
+- Other shortcuts for copying to the clipboard (no need for clipboard managers), toggle wiboxes, widgets popups, screenshots capture, moving and magnifying clients
 - Quake drop-down terminal
-- Calendar with current day highlighted and months switch with a click
+- Calendar with current day highlighted and months switch with a click/scroll
-- Elegant notifications for new mails, current song, volume level, hdd critical state, low battery
+- Notifications for new mails, current song, volume level, hdd critical state, low battery
 - OpenWeatherMap integration
 - Net carrier status notifier
 - Colorful autoupdating icons